Annual Parish Meeting

 Providing a green bin for the Village Hall;

 Being represented at the Remembrance Service at St. Mary’s;

 Maintaining the defibrillator at the Villlage Hall;

 Donations to the Parish Newsletter, Royal British Legion and Derbyshire Children’s Holiday Centre

 Reports on the condition of the roads in the Parish;

 A survey of the footpaths in the Parish;

 With careful management the Parish Council has undertaken these activities and remains with a positive balance in the accounts.

 In conclusion I would like to thank my fellow Councillors and the Clerk, Mr. Ron Parker, for their hard work over the last year and the support that they have given which has been invaluable.
-In addition I would also like to thank County and District Councillors Linda Chilton, Peter Smith and Michael Stanton for the advice and support that they have given over the last year, their contribution has been significant and most welcome.
-District Councillors Peter Smith and Michael Stanton will be retiring and over the last number of years have provide valuable support on many matters.
-The Parish Council give them grateful thanks and wish them well in the future.
+In addition I would also like to thank County and District Councillors Linda Chilton, Andrew Churchill and Kerry Haines for the advice and support that they have given over the last year, their contribution has been significant and most welcome.